Skip to main content

 • Platform fee: $30–$80 booking fee, paid by the customer

-CitizenShipper is best for healthy pets, standard ground transport, owners who want to save money and don’t mind doing some vetting themselves.
-It’s not the right call for first-time shippers who want a corporate single-point-of-contact, or for high-stress pets that need specialist handling.
+CitizenShipper is best for healthy pets, standard ground transport, and owners who want to save money and don't mind doing some vetting themselves.
+If you are comfortable reading reviews, comparing bids, and messaging drivers to confirm vehicle and crate quality, the marketplace model rewards that effort with lower prices.
+It is not the right call for first-time shippers who want a corporate single-point-of-contact, or for high-stress pets that need specialist handling.
+For those owners, a managed full-service carrier is worth the premium.

 Alternatives to CitizenShipper